devojyoti96/P-AIRCARS/README.rst

 Documentation
 =============
-Details documentation can be found add at https://p-aircars.readthedocs.io/
+Details documentation can be found at https://p-aircars.readthedocs.io/